ChenAnZong/haoshiyou-bot/Readme.md

 * Management Function
   - [X] Kick a group member if received kicking instruction from a group and add blacklist
   - [X] Honor black list in the remarks

+* Productivity
+  - [ ] Hot reload typescript
+  - [ ] Refactor the code to split each event handler into a separate file